Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 Once you have detailed buyer personas, you can use them to brainstorm your logo design.
 How can you integrate their interests, expectations, or even pain point solutions into your logo?
 Use this information to develop a tagline that really resonates with them.

 Previously, I wrote about how you can choose the best name for your dental practice.
-That advice comes full circle when creating a logo for your dental practice, considering that your name will be a part of it.
+That advice comes full circle when creating a logo for your dental practice, since your name will be part of it.

 Your dental practice name should be meaningful to your target audience, positive, and legally available to you, among other elements.
 If you haven’t honed in on a name for your practice yet, follow the advice I offer on naming your business in this post:

 Your practice name and logo are often two pieces of the same puzzle, so they need to work together.
-Take a look at this logo we designed for Sound Smiles Dental as a dental clinic logo sample.
+Take a look at the logo we designed for Sound Smiles Dental as a sample of a dental clinic logo.
 This dental practice is located in Puget Sound, Washington, and named their practice to reflect this.

 Then, we were able to integrate the message into the logo design by using sea waves: